Machine Learning in Orbit Estimation: a Survey: Thermospheric Density Mass Models

-In 2017, Mehta et al.~\cite{Mehta2017} published a global density estimate derived from the GRACE and CHAMP satellites, using a physical model with high-fidelity drag coefficient modelling.
-This data was then used to develop an LSTM-based Neural Network for global density prediction, with promising results~\cite{George2021}.
-Similarly, Bonasera et al. \cite{Bonasera2021} used two different machine learning techniques to derive uncertainty over the estimated density, Monte-Carlo Dropout and Deep Ensemble, with both methods surpassing JB2008 and NRLMSISE-00; Both techniques use a sampling method to obtain a probability distribution of the estimated quantity.
-Monte-Carlo Dropout "turns-off" a percentage of the neurons in a Neural Network for each sample, so as to obtain a slightly different result \cite{GoodBengCour16}.
-Deep Ensemble is a technique that combines the output of a series of Neural Networks to obtain an estimated mean and uncertainty of the prediction \cite{Steven2018}.
-The same group of researchers also developed a method to forecast with uncertainty estimation the input features for empirical models, combining solar data images with time-series information \cite{Benson2021}.
-In 2020, SET (Space Enviroment Techonologies) made public 20 years of density data derived from HASDM, the model used by the United States Air Force~\cite{Tobiska2021}.
-With this data it was possible to train a NN to replicate the HASDM model \cite{Licata2022} using the same input, so as to add uncertainty information through the use of Monte-Carlo Dropout.
-Further advancements were accomplished by the use of Bayesian Neural Networks on the global HASDM dataset and the local CHAMP dataset \cite{Licata2022a}.
-Bayesian Neural Networks have recently garnered more attention in the machine learning world, as they allow for a more principled understanding of uncertainty, when compared to Monte-Carlo Dropout or Ensembles.
-Bayesian Neural Networks replace the neurons in a network, which are unknown parameters, or weights, with random variables, with the training process learning the probability distribution function of each neuron \cite{Goan_2020}.
+The same group of researchers also developed a method to forecast the input features for empirical models with uncertainty estimation, combining solar data images with time-series information~\cite{Benson2021}.
+In 2020, SET (Space Environment Technologies) made public 20 years of density data derived from HASDM, the model used by the United States Air Force~\cite{Tobiska2021}.
+This data was used to train a NN to replicate the HASDM model~\cite{Licata2022}, using the same input, and to add uncertainty information through Monte-Carlo Dropout.
+Licata et al.~\cite{Licata2022a} further advanced this work by using Bayesian Neural Networks on the global HASDM dataset and the local CHAMP dataset.
+Bayesian Neural Networks have recently gained more attention in the machine learning world, as they allow for a more principled understanding of uncertainty when compared to Monte-Carlo Dropout or Ensembles.
+They replace the neurons in a network, which are unknown parameters, or weights, with random variables, with the training process learning the probability distribution function of each neuron~\cite{Goan_2020}.